 In December of 2003, the National Endowment for the Humanities (NEH) issued a highly competitive Challenge Grant to support the Institute’s goal of nationally recognized excellence in the interdisciplinary scholarship of the early periods.
 The fundraising program was completed in the summer of 2008, and has provided a nearly $4 million endowment for the Institute to pursue its scholarly programs and pedagogical missions.

-The Institute’s signature event is the Annual Marco Symposium, which addresses pressing interdisciplinary issues in medieval and Renaissance scholarship which also have relevance and currency for the broader community.
-Our past symposia topics have included “Reconceiving Pre-Modern Spaces,” “Grounding the Book: Readers, Writers, and Places in the Pre-Modern World,” “Gardens: Real and Imagined,” “The Building Blocks of France,” “Rome: Beyond the Discourse of Renewal,” and “Carolingian Experiments.”
-Over the course of the academic year we also sponsor the Annual Riggsby Lecture on Medieval Mediterranean History and Culture and additional invited talks.
-We support a number of endowed fellowships and scholarships, including the Jimmy and Dee Haslam Postdoctoral Fellowship, the Jimmy and Dee Haslam Dissertation Fellowship, the Anne Marie Van Hook Travel Award for graduate students, and the Lindsay Young Visiting Faculty Fellowships for regional scholars.
+The Institute’s signature event is the annual Marco Symposium, which addresses pressing interdisciplinary issues in medieval and Renaissance scholarship which also have relevance and currency for the broader community.
+Some past symposia topics have included “Reconceiving Pre-Modern Spaces,” “Grounding the Book: Readers, Writers, and Places in the Pre-Modern World,” “Gardens: Real and Imagined,” “The Building Blocks of France,” “Rome: Beyond the Discourse of Renewal,” and “Carolingian Experiments.”
+Over the course of the academic year we also sponsor the annual Riggsby Lecture on Medieval Mediterranean History and Culture and additional invited talks.
+We support a number of endowed fellowships and scholarships, including the Jimmy and Dee Haslam Dissertation Fellowship and the Anne Marie Van Hook Travel Award for graduate students, and the Lindsay Young Visiting Faculty Fellowships for regional scholars.
 Our Summer Latin Program features three non-credit courses (beginning, intermediate, and advanced), all designed to prepare students to take the Toronto M.A. and Ph.D.
 Latin exams.

 Since the fall of 2012 the Institute has been located on the sixth floor of Greve Hall, where we have space for administrative and faculty offices, seminar and conference rooms, a small community lounge, and our Marco Riggsby Library & Reading Room, which holds our reference collection.
 The Institute has a vibrant partnership with the UT Hodges Library, particularly its Special Collections Department, which has a wonderful collection of manuscript, print and facsimile editions from the early periods.